 Domaine de Saint Paul produces 3 red Chateauneuf du Pape wines and one Chateauneuf du Pape Blanc.

 Domaine de Saint Paul Chateauneuf du Pape – 80% Grenache, 15% Syrah, 3% Muscardin and 2% Cinsault.
+Although the blend can vary quite a bit from vintage to vintage.
 The average of the vines for this wine are close to 50 years.
+The terroir is mostly rocks, stones and sand.
 The Grenache and other varietals are aged in cement vats.
 The Syrah is aged in foudres for about 11 months.
 The production is about 1,250 cases per year.

 Domaine de Saint Paul Cuvee Jumille – 60% old vine Grenache and 40% Syrah.
 The Grenache is aged in cement tanks.
 The Syrah is aged in demi-muids for about 11 months.
 500 cases are produced each vintage.